We hear a lot about productivity. People publish data about it, make claims about it, try to sell you services to improve it – it’s everywhere.

 Boost your productivity

-Use CMI’s Stakeholder Analysis and Management resource to identify and understand each of your stakeholder groups – and benchmark your value and impact.Stakeholder analysis and management
+Download CMI’s Stakeholder Analysis and Management checklist for tips to identify and understand each of your stakeholder groups – and benchmark your value and impact.Stakeholder analysis and management checklist

 This is, I believe, one of the big issues that has derailed the ‘employee engagement’ movement in recent years.
 While some organisations have seen increased employee engagement as a driver of productivity (and therefore as a good thing), employees aren’t likely to see it the same way; an expectation to produce even more output but for the same money and with little benefit to yourself has little chance of creating engagement or triggering intrinsic motivation.